10 Best Book Lights for Reading to Protect Your Eyes

 Glocusent LED Neck Reading Light with 80-Hour Battery and USB-C Charging

-Three color temperatures (warm yellow at 3000K, neutral warm white at 4500K, and cool white at 6500K) with two brightness levels each give you 6 total settings.
-The 1000mAh battery lasts up to 80 hours on the lowest setting, which is legitimately impressive.
-That’s weeks of nightly reading on a single charge.
-USB-C charging is a welcome upgrade over the micro-USB ports on older neck lights.
+Three color temperatures — warm yellow (3000K), neutral warm white (4500K), and cool white (6500K) — with two brightness levels each give you six total settings.
+The 1000mAh battery delivers up to 80 hours on the lowest setting.
+At one hour of reading per night on low, that’s over two months on a single charge.
+USB-C charging is the right choice here: faster than micro-USB and reversible, so you can share cables with your phone or tablet.

 Raniaco LED Clip Reading Light